Planning ahead for a few important things can prevent big headaches later.

 Talk with your advisor and/or your academic department about choosing courses before you go.

-Even if your program does not require course pre-approval, it is a good idea to bring the course pre-approval form to an adviser to make sure your courses can fulfill graduation requirements.
+Even if your program does not require course pre-approval, it is a good idea to bring the course pre-approval form to an advisor to make sure your courses can fulfill graduation requirements.

 You will need to maintain full-time student status while abroad.

-Credit values vary from country to country, so this could mean taking more than the usual three or four classes per semester; in some cases, one class abroad may be equivalent to two WSU courses.
-If you are not sure how your credits abroad will compare, contact our international credentials specialist, in Bryan Hall 109.
+Credit values vary from country to country, so this could mean taking more than the usual 3 or 4 classes per semester; in some cases, 1 class abroad may be equivalent to 2 WSU courses.
+If you are not sure how your credits abroad will compare, contact our international credentials specialist in Bryan Hall 109.

 Study Abroad and WSU Requirements

 Generally speaking, courses taken abroad cannot be used to fulfill UCORE requirements.
-Exceptions can be made with the approval of the vice provost for undergraduate education; your adviser can help with this.
+Exceptions can be made with the approval of the vice provost for undergraduate education; your advisor can help with this.

 Course descriptions of classes taken at WSU may help show the department abroad that you have satisfied the required prerequisites.

-Take a copy of your Course Approval Form, a list of remaining course requirements, and contact numbers for your WSU adviser(s).
+Take a copy of your Course Approval Form, a list of remaining course requirements, and contact numbers for your WSU advisor(s).